-North Dakota has its own overtime laws in addition to federal FLSA requirements.
+North Dakota layers its own overtime rules on top of the federal FLSA baseline.

 $7.25